civichacker/anti-oppressive/README.md

 # Anti-oppressive Technology

-This repository contains hypothesis and findings with regards to research into Anti-Oppressive technologies
+This repository contains hypothesis and findings with regards to research into Anti-Oppressive technologies, a Theory of Change at Civic Hacker.

 ### References